rjjosh/customer_churn_predoction/README.md

 Model Development: Implementing machine learning algorithms like logistic regression, decision trees, or neural networks to classify customers.

 Evaluation & Deployment: Measuring model accuracy and integrating it into the company’s customer management system for real-time predictions.

+By predicting churn early, the telecom company can take strategic actions to reduce customer loss, enhance loyalty, and boost overall profitability.
+This project serves as a crucial step in developing a data-driven approach to customer retention.